 Since Rome is a capital city, pizza comes in all shapes and styles beyond the thin crust variety that’s so associated with the city.
-The key is know where to eat the best versions.
+The key is to know where to eat the best versions.

-Types of Pizza in Rome
+Types Of Pizza In Rome

 There’s no such thing as Roman pizza.
 Hear us out…

 A lot of people think of Roman-style pizza as thin and crispy featuring a dough made with olive oil.
 However, this type of pizza, often called Pizza Romana, is just one type of pizza served in Rome.

 As evidenced by the sheer number of Rome pizza shops selling slices, Pizza al Taglio may actually be the most popular pizza in Rome.
 But what is it?
 Pizza al Taglio literally translates to cut pizza and that’s exactly what it is – a pizza that’s cut or sliced to order and typically priced based on weight.

 Toppings are what make this rectangular pizza special.
 Easy to find all over Rome, Pizza al Taglio is a great option for those seeking a quick lunch or afternoon snack.

 Other Roman pizza styles include Pizza Rossa, a simple flatbread with tomatoes and olive oil, and Pizza Bianca, a flatbread often filled with mortadella.
 When it’s stuffed, the latter becomes a sort of pizza sandwich, proving that food can be whatever you wish to make of it.
 If we were to slap together two slices of sausage pizza…, well, you get the point.